Diffusion TV

 By turning the knob, viewers can switch between three channels: Past, Present, and Future.
 The Past channel focuses on extinct animals to reflect on what has already disappeared, evoking a sense of loss and remembrance.
 The Present highlights the fragility of endangered species, offering a moment of reflection on the current environmental crisis.
 The Future channel displays speculative animals imagined with AI, encouraging contemplation about where humanity and technology are headed.
 Each channel presents audiovisual content generated by AI models such as Stable Diffusion XL and Stable Audio Open, dynamically adapting to the viewer’s adjustments.

-As a work-in-progress, Diffusion TV currently presents a single Present channel, showing endangered animals identified by the World Wildlife Fund, an international conservation organization dedicated to protecting the world’s most vulnerable species and habitats.
-By adjusting the antenna, the audience gradually brings the endangered animals into clearer focus, metaphorically preserving their fading existence.
+By adjusting the antenna, the audience gradually brings the animals into clearer focus, metaphorically remembering, preserving, or exploring their existence.
 Once the clearest image and sound of an animal are revealed, the process resets after a few seconds, returning to a noisy and unclear depiction of another animal, keeping the experience dynamic and ever-evolving.
 Like television programming, Diffusion TV continuously renews its content by regenerating the images and sounds of the animals at regular intervals.

 Diffusion TV explores how technology can shape our understanding of the natural world.
 Using the CRT TV, once an emblem of cutting-edge innovation but now a metaphor for obsolescence, the work mirrors the fragility of endangered species and asks what is preserved and what is lost in the pursuit of technological advancement.
 Through a more experiential, interactive understanding of AI’s inner workings, Diffusion TV encourages audiences to contemplate the interconnected relationships between humanity, technology, and nature.